Integrating with a corporate DNS zone

-To integrate a Managed Service for Kubernetes cluster into a private corporate DNS zone:
+To integrate a Managed Service for Kubernetes cluster with a private corporate zone DNS:

 - Configure the DNS server.